A Day in the Life of a Nurse, According to Nurses Themselves

 A Day in the Life of a Nurse in a Hospital

-• Specialty: In many specialties, such as med-surg and intensive care, you’ll be assigned to specific patients each shift.
+- Specialty: In specialties such as med-surg, you’ll be assigned to specific patients each shift.
 In others, such as the OR or PACU, you might see many patients per shift for a shorter amount of time.
+Nurses in specialties develop more specific skills and job roles.
+For example, a nurse in a cardiac telemetry unit may analyze cardiac rhythms as part of their daily shift routine.
+A nurse working in dialysis will be adept at programming dialysis machines according to a patient’s ordered regimen.

 0645: Arrive to the unit and make a note of your patient assignment.